 These requirements include a valid passport or any other travel document, a yellow fever vaccination card, visa fees, financial requirements, two recent colored photographs with a white background, a business cover letter, a letter of invitation, and any other requirements that may be needed.

-When to Visit Rwanda for safaris & Travel holidays
+Best time to visit Rwanda for safaris

 Rwanda can be visited all year round, but some months might be better if you’re visiting for specific activities like gorilla trekking, chimpanzee trekking, or game viewing.